Denis517-k/denisdpr.github.io/aboutme.md

 <div><img src="https://denisdpr.github.io/assets/img/aboutpic.PNG" width="45%"/></div>
 I'm an Applied Data scientist with expertise in machine learning and deep learning.
 I completed my Ph.D. in Agricultural Engineering at Tokyo University of Agriculture, focusing on integrating ICT and AI to enhance tomato production in low-resourced communities targeting Sub-Sahara Africa and Japan.
 Before that, I did my BSc International Agricultural and Food Studies and MSc Agribusiness Management, majoring in Information Management at Tokyo University of Agriculture.
 I am passionate about seeing a change in struggling communities using agro-informatics, deep learning, applied data science, GIS, and remote sensing techniques and tools.
 I have worked with a wide range of data-driven projects in collaborative teams locally and internationally during my career.
-Because I stopped playing rugby :rugby_football:, you'll find me enjoying running, ping me we do a virtual marathon :running_man:
+Because I stopped playing rugby, you'll find me enjoying running, ping me we do a virtual marathon.

 <!--- <div style="clear: both;">